-WDBA offers a defined contribution pension plan and a group benefit plan to its employees; expenses related to these plans are recognized in the period in which they are incurred.
+WDBA offers a defined contribution pension plan, a non-registered savings plan, and a group benefit plan to its employees; expenses related to these plans are recognized in the period in which they are incurred.

 s.
 FINANCIAL INSTRUMENTS

 WDBA identifies, assesses, and manages financial risks to minimize their impact on its results and financial position.
 Financial risks are managed in accordance with specific criteria.
 WDBA does not engage in speculative transactions or the use of derivatives.